Exploring your home loan options

 Strengths

-Opting for interest-only repayments can result in lower monthly repayments compared to principal and interest repayments during the interest only period.
-This is typically more attractive to investors than owner occupiers, and we recommend you to consult with your accountant or tax professional to understand the tax implications of owning a residential investment property.
+Opting for interest-only repayments can result in lower monthly repayments during the interest only period compared to principal and interest repayments.
+This is typically more attractive to investors than owner occupiers, and we recommend that you consult with your accountant or tax professional to understand the tax implications of owning a residential investment property.

 Things to think about

-If choosing an interest only loan, the principal of the loan will not reduce, which means at the end of the interest only period, your loan balance will be the same as the start of the interest only period.
-The term of the laon available to pay off your loan will be shorter at the end of the interest only period.
-This means your principal and interest repayments will be higher compared to if you had made principal and interest repayments during the entire loan term.
-You should consider the impact on your finances when interest only term ends and budget for a change in repayments.
+If choosing an interest only loan, the interest rate is typically higher than its principal and interest loan equivalent and the principal of the loan will not reduce, which means at the end of the interest only period, you will still need to pay off the full amount of the loan.
+This means your repayments will be higher when the loan reverts to principal and interest compared to if the loan were principal and interest from the beginning.
+Ultimately, this might mean that you have your loan for longer and typically you will pay more interest overall over the life of the loan.
+You should also consider the impact on your finances when interest only term ends, and budget for a change in repayments.

-** Offset facility can only be linked to one loan at any one time.
-Linked offset facility must be in same customer name/number.
+* An offset facility can only be linked to one home loan at any one time.
+Linked offset facilities must be in the same customer name/number.
 This is general advice only.
-Consider PDS and TMD and your personal circumstances before you take out this product.
+Consider the PDS and TMD and your personal circumstances before you take out this product.